zineland/zine/README.md

 title = "Your Zine Site Title" description = ""

-# You can customize some theme elements in this section
+# You can customize some theme elements in this section.
+# All of those elements are optional.
 [theme]
+# the primary color
 primary-color = "#abcdef"
+secondary-color = "#fff"
+# the main text color
 main-color = "#000"
+# the link color in article content
 link-color = "#e07312"
+# the background image
 background-image = "/static/background.png"
+# you can customize your footer here
 footer-template = "templates/footer.html"

 # Season 1